The Dangers of an Unlicensed Contractor from Every Angle

 3. It is also entirely unlikely that your ostensible employer will be making deductions from your paycheck for state and federal taxes, social security, and other standard deductions.
 Thus, you may thus be left with a tax bill and may be subject to prosecution for income tax evasion.

 4. If you are employed “off the books” or “under the table” you will not be able to substantiate your income for purposes of showing employment history necessary to obtain credit, rent an apartment, fill out a mortgage application, a student loan application or an insurance application.
-Instead, you will be treated as chronically unemployed, a scofflaw, or both.
+Instead, you may be treated as chronically unemployed, a scofflaw, or both.

 5. You will not be able to build up any employment history necessary to participate in Social Security.